 - Prepare your butternut squash.
 Peel it, cut off both ends, scoop out the seeds, and cut the squash into 1-inch cubes.

-- Add the squash and butter to a 5-quart pot and cook the squash until it starts to turn golden in spots, stirring occasionally.
+- Add the squash and butter to a 5-quart pot and cook the onion and the squash until the squash starts to turn golden in spots, stirring occasionally.

 - Add all the remaining ingredients except the cream.
 Bring the soup up to a boil, cover the pot, and cook until the squash is tender, about 30 minutes, stirring occasionally.